Smart leverage? Rethinking the role of Leveraged Exchange Traded Funds in constructing portfolios to beat a benchmark: Numerical solutions

 \section{Numerical solutions}

-To assess the potential value of LETFs in designing investment strategies for benchmark outperformance under more reasonable assumptions than in Section \ref{sec:Closed-form-solutions}, analytical solutions are typically no longer obtainable and a numerical solution technique is instead required.
+{To allow for more general and practical conclusions than available in the stylized setting of Section \ref{sec:Closed-form-solutions}, we use a data-driven neural network approach based on stationary block bootstrap resampling of historical data (including proxy LETF returns) since 1926.
+This ensures that the investment strategies and performance analysis will incorporate all empirical aspects of actual returns, including potentially sophisticated volatility dynamics, which may not be reflected in the closed-form solutions of Section \ref{sec:Closed-form-solutions}.

-This section starts by formulating a more realistic investment setting with the following characteristics: (i) Restrictions on the maximum leverage and limitations on short-selling. (ii) An optional borrowing premium applicable when short-selling an asset. (iii) Prohibition of trading in insolvency. (iv) Infrequent (discrete) rebalancing of the portfolio. (v) Direct use of market data without the need to specify parametric dynamics for the underlying assets.
+We start by formulating a more realistic investment setting with the following characteristics: (i) Restrictions on the maximum leverage and limitations on short-selling. (ii) An optional borrowing premium applicable when short-selling an asset. (iii) Prohibition of trading in insolvency. (iv) Infrequent (discrete) rebalancing of the portfolio.
 This is followed by a brief overview of a neural network-based numerical solution approach to solve the IR problem (\ref{eq: IR objective USED}) in this setting.
-Indicative investment results obtained by implementing these techniques on empirical market data are discussed in Section \ref{sec:Indicative-investment-results}.
+Indicative investment results obtained by implementing these techniques on empirical market data are discussed in Section \ref{sec:Indicative-investment-results}. }